scateu/tsv_edl.vim/README.md

 EDL⇥00:00:01,000⇥00:10:01,422⇥|⎵clipname⎵|⇥subtitles….

 *** SubSubSection
-Asterisk and sharp sign is equally treated.
+Asterisk and sharp sign are equally treated.
 ```

 Even `sed` is enough to do the transformation from `srt` to `tsv`.
 (However, sed doesn't stitch the gap of srt files.
 You still may want to use `srt2tsv.py`)